JiayiLiu07/fitforge-hub/README.md

 - **Missing Data Files**: The NL2SQL feature depends on datasets in the `data` folder.
 Missing or incorrectly formatted files may result in query errors.
 - **Image Loading**: The meal planner requires required dish images (default 36) in the `images` folder; otherwise, visualization may be affected.
 - **Dependency Conflicts**: Certain versions (e.g., `numpy==2.3.0` or `pyspark==4.0.0`) may cause compatibility issues in some environments.
 Use a virtual environment to mitigate.
+- **Local environment**: If running locally, you need to configure the Spark environment locally.

 ## Bug Tracker 🐞

 Report issues or submit feature requests via GitHub Issues: